 There are some things that are generally supposed to be located in a footer.
 These are things that may be expected by individuals who visit your website, and these can include the following: contact information, links to social media platforms, navigational links, various information regarding copyright, links to terms and conditions, and/or privacy pages.

 There are also some other general ideas of what you should include in your own footer in order to help attract even more attention.

 All of your necessary contact information that you feel comfortable giving out and your company’s logo.
 If you’re just an individual, include a short biography and photo as well as a listing of articles written by you.

-Designing the footer
+Designing the Footer

 Any kind of website design should always have a great style attached to it no matter what.
-Not only does it help to improve the look of the website, but it also help to improve the overall visualization of all of the website’s different content.
+Not only does it help to improve the look of the website, but it also helps to improve the overall visualization of all of the website’s different content.
 Here are some useful tips to keep in mind when working on your own footer.

 Users should be able to look at information without ending up getting confused in the long run.
 Hierarchy is also extremely important to showcase as well.
 The title should come first, then a little space, followed by the content of the footer.